cryptlex/csv-importer/README.md

 # csv-importer
-A Node.js utility to import CSV data (users, organizations, and licenses) to cryptlex.
+A Node.js utility to import CSV data (users, organizations, and licenses) into Cryptlex.

 ## Features
 - Imports data from CSV files